-- CAUTION: Li-lon batteries are intended for replacement by qualified service personnel only. - CAUTION: Li-lon batteries used in this device may present a risk of fire or chemical burn if mistreated.
+CAUTION: Li-lon batteries used in this device may present a

+risk of fire or chemical burn if mistreated.
 Do not disassemble, heat above 100°C (212°F), or incinerate.
 Replace battery with P/N: 0146-00-0069 only.
-Use of another battery may present a risk of fire or explosion. - CAUTION: Dispose of used battery promptly.
-Keep away from children.
-Do not disassemble and do not dispose of in fire. - CAUTION: This instrument utilizes multiple layer circuit boards and laser and ultra sonic welded surface mounted components.
-Do not attempt to unsolder welded components from the circuit board; the circuit board will be permanently damaged. - CAUTION: Soldering and solder removal equipment must be low voltage operated and grounded to avoid static charge and stray current induced component damage.
-Maximum wattage: 25 W. - CAUTION: The Inside Of This Instrument Contains Static Sensitive Components.
-Use correct static protection safeguards.
+Use of another battery may present a risk of fire or explosion.

+CAUTION: Dispose of used battery properly.
+Keep away from

+children.
+Do not disassemble and do not dispose

+of in fire.

+CAUTION: Soldering and solder removal equipment must be

+low voltage operated and grounded to avoid static charge and stray current induced component damage.
+Maximum wattage: 25 W.

+CAUTION: The Inside Of This Instrument Contains Static

+Sensitive Components.
+Use correct static

+protection safeguards.

 This publication may have been updated to reflect product design changes and/or manual improvements.
-Any such changes to this manual would be accomplished by supplying replacement pages and instructions for inserting or affixing them into the manual.
+This manual is correct to the best of our knowledge at the time of publication and reflects the product variations shown in this manual.
+You may contact Technical Support to confirm that the manual is applicable for your unit.
+Updated manuals are available for sale.

+x 0070-10-0691 Accutorr Plus Service Manual